 ORGANIZED SIGHTSEEING – BOAT TRIPS – EXCURSIONS

-Just ask Spyridoula at Moraitika!
+Just ask my cousin Spyridoula at Moraitika!
 Here you can get excursions to many places on the mainland across the Ionian Sea, and also to the islands of Paxos and Antipaxos.
 I strongly recommend the boat trip to Paxos as well as the one to Sivota and the Blue Lagoon (sea caves)!

 Where to find it: Moraitika Tourist Center is on the main road near Charlie’s Bar and across from Alkyonis Hotel.

 The co-op supermarket has it all!
 This is the most cost-effective and adequately stocked supermarket in Moraitika.
 Just ask for Alekos, a guy with a heart of gold you’ll love to greet every morning.
 If you happen to mention football, be kind to Olympiakos!
 We’re talking passion here.
 Alekos and his brother Yorgos haven’t put up the team’s flag on the roof for nothing!

 Where to find it: A few feet from the round bus stop booth (on the opposite side of the road).

 Visit Aquarius gift shop!
 My cousin Yannis and his family offer a wide selection of gifts from the most traditional to the utterly hilarious.
 You’ll find something for everyone here, even for your most awkward aunt!